Research

 Working papers

-• Conferences & Seminars: HKUST Brown Bag
+• Conferences & Seminars: HKUST Brown Bag, 2nd HEC-HKUST Sustainable Finance Workshop

 • Abstract: This study uses solar power plants as a laboratory to examine the impact of political leaning on the efficiency of green infrastructure in the US.
 Using plant-level data and exploiting policy discontinuities at state borders, I find that Democratic-leaning states have more but less efficient solar plants, while Republican-leaning states have fewer but more efficient ones.
 The efficiency gap is explained by the in-elasticity of solar plant size to installation cost in Democratic-leaning states.
 Discontinuity and missing mass in size distribution suggest that this inefficiency stems from developers’ self-selection due to policy distortion.
 I confirm this mechanism through a difference-in-differences design, leveraging an unexpected federal subsidy policy expansion in 2016.
 The findings highlight how politically-driven climate policies may lead to unintended efficiency loss.